Skip to main content

 Next, weights are created for use in analyses of combined-country data by scaling the weighted country sample sizes to be proportional to the corresponding country population values (for adults aged 16 and over).

-Because it is not possible to include all questions in the postal questionnaires (see the section called ‘Questionnaire development and cognitive testing’), four separate question-type weights are calculated in each country, and in the combined all-country sample.
+Because it is not possible to include all questions in the postal questionnaires (see the section called ‘Questionnaire development and cognitive testing’), four separate question-type weights are calculated in each country, and in any combined country sample.
 For most waves, four question-type weights are designed to be used as follows:

 1. All-questionnaire weights to be used for questions asked of all sample members in all online and postal questionnaires